SujalNeupane9/Summarization/README.md

 This project is a machine learning pipeline for natural language processing tasks.
 It contains a set of scripts and modules that allow you to train and evaluate various models on your own data.

+## Description
+This repository contains a sample code with aim to demonstrate how to train a model for text summarization.
+The main focus is to show a basic template on how to create a structure from which we can smoothly deploy the model as well as perform inference on the  trained model.

+## Framework used:
+* PyTorch
+* Transformers

 ## Project Structure